 How It Works

-Using your new international shipping vocabulary, let’s show you how those terms are used in a typical journey of your product:
+Using your new international shipping vocabulary, let’s show you how those terms are used in a typical journey of your product:- You prep your shipment and contact a freight forwarder who organizes the Incoterms.

 - The freight forwarder arranges the transport and handles documentation through the bill of lading.